nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Unusual Behaviour?**<br>

 You may have noticed that your pet list only shows 2 pets (i.e. Woofie and Poofie) or less after executing the sort command, and
 Zoofie is nowhere to be seen!
-This is because, `sort` only performs the action on your *exisitng pet list* which in this case, may be the pet list after executing a `find woofie poofie` command.
+This is because, `sort` only performs the action on your *existing pet list* which in this case, may be the pet list after executing a `find woofie poofie` command.
 If you want to `sort` the whole pet list, you can execute the [`list`](#list-all-pets--list) command first before executing the `sort` command.
 This behaviour applies to pet list after `filter` command too!